 Log data is encrypted while in transit and while it is at rest.
 As a result, it is not necessary to re-encrypt PHI emitted by any other service and delivered to CloudWatch Logs.

 CloudTrail encrypts all traffic while in transit and at rest when an encrypted Trail is created.
 An encrypted trail should be created when the potential exists to log PHI.
-By default, an encrypted Trail store entries in Amazon S3 using Server-Side Encryption with Amazon S3 (SSE-S3) managed keys.
-If additional management over keys is desired, it can also be configured with AWS KMS managed keys (SSE-KMS).
-As CloudTrail is the final destination for AWS log entries, and thus, a critical component of any architecture that handles PHI, CloudTrail log file integrity validation should be enabled and the associated CloudTrail digest files should be periodically reviewed.
+By default, an encrypted Trail stores entries in Amazon S3 using Server-Side Encryption with Amazon S3 (SSE-S3) managed keys.
+If additional management over keys is desired, it can also be configured with AWS KMS-managed keys (SSE-KMS).
+As CloudTrail is the final destination for AWS log entries, and thus, a critical component of any architecture that handles PHI, CloudTrail log file integrity validation should be enabled, and the associated CloudTrail digest files should be periodically reviewed.
 Once enabled, a positive assertion that the log files have not been changed or altered can be established.

-In designing an information system that is consistent with HIPAA and HITECH requirements, customers should put auditing capabilities in place to allow security analysts to examine detailed activity logs or reports to see who had access, IP address entry, what data was accessed, etc. This data should be tracked, logged, and stored in a central location for extended periods of time, in case of an audit.
+In designing an information system consistent with HIPAA and HITECH requirements, customers should put auditing capabilities in place to allow security analysts to examine detailed activity logs or reports to see who had access, IP address entry, what data was accessed, etc. This data should be tracked, logged, and stored in a central location for extended periods, in case of an audit.
 Using Amazon EC2, customers can run activity log files and audits down to the packet layer on their virtual servers, just as they do on traditional hardware.
 They also can track any IP traffic that reaches their virtual server instance.
 A customer’s administrators can back up the log files into Amazon S3 for long-term reliable storage.

 Under HIPAA, covered entities must have a contingency plan to protect data in case of an emergency and must create and maintain retrievable exact copies of electronic PHI.
-To implement a data back-up plan on AWS, Amazon EBS offers persistent storage for Amazon EC2 virtual server instances.
+To implement a data backup plan on AWS, Amazon EBS offers persistent storage for Amazon EC2 virtual server instances.
 These volumes can be exposed as standard block devices, and they offer off-instance storage that persists independently from the life of an instance.
 To align with HIPAA guidelines, customers can create point-in-time snapshots of Amazon EBS volumes that automatically are stored in Amazon S3 and are replicated across multiple Availability Zones, which are distinct locations engineered to be insulated from failures in other Availability Zones.
 These snapshots can be accessed at any time and can protect data for long-term durability.
-Amazon S3 also provides a highly available solution for data storage and automated back-ups.
+Amazon S3 also provides a highly available solution for data storage and automated backups.
 By simply loading a file or image into Amazon S3, multiple redundant copies are automatically created and stored in separate data centers.
 These files can be accessed at any time, from anywhere (based on permissions), and are stored until intentionally deleted.